rdegges/rdegges-blog/articles/2010/moved-to-posterous.md

     using markdown as I can basically write all posts in txt format, which is easily identifyable regardless of editor / template rendering engine.
 2. I write a lot of technical posts, so syntax highlighting is a must.
-3. Posterous supports Github’s gist embedding, which is basically a javascript include that displays some code with syntax highlighting for easy download.
+3. Posterous supports Github's gist embedding, which is basically a javascript include that displays some code with syntax highlighting for easy download.

-Anyhow, now that I’ve got my platform ready for writing again, I will continue updating my site and posting cool information.
+Anyhow, now that I've got my platform ready for writing again, I will continue updating my site and posting cool information.